 Convinced that research and scholarship, including artistic creation, are essential for excellent teaching, the University pursues aggressively an active research and scholarship program.
 The University is dedicated to using research to improve the quality of life for South Carolinians.

 Founded in 1801 in Columbia, the University of South Carolina began providing programs in communities statewide in the 1950s and 1960s.
 At that time, a network of campuses was established in response to community initiative and support for accessible, affordable educational programs principally for local citizens.
 In the 1970s, the Aiken and Spartanburg campuses were granted the authority to award baccalaureate degrees.
+The Beaufort campus was given the same authority in 2002.
 While the regional campuses, the senior campuses, and the Columbia campus all pursue teaching, research, creative activity, and service, they do so with an emphasis suited to their individual campus missions.

 USC Columbia aspires to national and international stature as it provides equitable access to its opportunities, resources, and activities.

-Separately accredited by the Southern Association of Colleges and Schools, Aiken and Spartanburg take as their primary mission the delivery of basic undergraduate education to their respective areas.
-These senior campuses also offer graduate-level course work through the Universitys Extended Graduate Campus program and offer masters degree programs in response to regional demand.
+Separately accredited by the Southern Association of Colleges and Schools (SACS), Aiken and Spartanburg take as their primary mission the delivery of basic undergraduate education to their respective areas.
+SACS accreditation for the Beaufort campus is currently pending.
+These senior campuses also offer graduate-level course work through the University's Extended Graduate Campus program and offer master's degree programs in response to regional demand.

-Accredited with USC Columbia by the Southern Association of Colleges and Schools, the regional campuses in Beaufort, Lancaster, Allendale (Salkehatchie), Sumter, and Union principally provide the first two years of undergraduate education, as well as selected associate degree programs mainly for their locale.
-The regional campuses also provide for the completion of a bachelors degree by offering selected upper-division course work in conjunction with the Aiken, Columbia, and Spartanburg campuses as well as some graduate education through the Universitys Extended Graduate Campus program.
+Accredited with USC Columbia by the Southern Association of Colleges and Schools, the regional campuses in Lancaster, Allendale (Salkehatchie), Sumter, and Union principally provide the first two years of undergraduate education, as well as selected associate degree programs mainly for their locales.
+The regional campuses also provide for the completion of a bachelor's degree by offering selected upper-division course work in conjunction with the Aiken, Beaufort, Columbia, and Spartanburg campuses as well as some graduate education through the University's Extended Graduate Campus program.
 In addition to providing these programs, the regional campuses bring the resources of the entire University to citizens throughout the state.

 USC Columbia Mission Statement